PieBru/ai_engineer/.aie_rules/530_fastapi.md

 - Use proper environment variables
 - Implement proper logging
 - Use proper monitoring
+- Consider using ASGI servers like Uvicorn or Hypercorn for production.
 - Handle deployment errors properly

 ## Documentation